 Cycling on a routine basis shields your skin from the hazardous effects of UVA and UVB rays.
 Riding a bicycle stimulates circulation of blood, and boosts delivery of nutrients and oxygen to cells throughout the day.
 As a result, your skin is less prone to developing wrinkles or creases and ageing prematurely.

 Pedaling can be an extremely effective way to stimulate the development of fresh neurons in the brain’s hippocampus region which in turn improves cardiovascular and cardio-respiratory health.
-The upshot is that you’re able to think more deeply and remember or recollect better.
+The upshot is that you’re able to think more deeply and remember or recollect better, since this is what sports do to the body, and that’s why people practice biking and other sports as golf, as I do, since friend has one of these golf simulators that let you practice indoors.

 Bicyclists, especially the older ones are able to keep themselves more active as well see a significant improvement in their arthritic or osteopathic conditions when they cycle more frequently.